valenpe7/petrvalenta.eu/_courses/numerical_methods.md

 - you have to solve correctly given task and defend your solution
 - the assessment tasks will be assigned in April, the deadline for submission will be in September (the exact dates will be specified later)
 - first, send me your task solution via e-mail; if your solution is correct, the date of defense will be determined individually upon mutual agreement

+Those who obtained the assessment previous year do not have to attend the tutorials again.

+Those who attended the tutorials previous year and did not defend the assessment task may get another task to be submitted until the end of March.
+If the defense of the new assessment task is successfull, they do not have to attend the tutorials again.

 ### About the study materials: